 What to Look For in a Version Control System

-If you have ever explored the world of version control you know there are many solution providers to choose from including Git, Subversion, Mercurial and more.
+If you have ever explored the world of PCB version source control you know there are many solution providers to choose from including Git, Subversion, Mercurial and more.
 Some are more established than others, but most offer the same set of core features and provide the benefits listed above.
 Here’s the issue, the majority were originally designed for the software world, and aren’t great for hardware design programs.

 For PCB design, it is important that you find a system that will allow you to track changes between files and be able to view their differences as graphics.
 This site makes it pretty clear that tracking PCB design changes visually is superior to comparing lines of code.
 Here’s the catch, if you want this sort of version control, you’re going to have to export your designs as PDFs and use a PDF Diff program to track any changes.
 This means that you can kiss your metadata (material specs, layer specs, etc.) goodbye.
 Granted, this is better than having to start from scratch, but re-entering this data is a time sink.
 Even worse, if you weren’t the one who initially set the specifications, you’ll have to spend additional time tracking that person down.